 Array<of Int> for an Array of type Int

 Where, in this example, String represents the type of each element.
 The element type could be any value type – Int, Boolean, Float, String – or the name of a specific class such as Player or an enum such as Direction.
-It may also be another data structure, including another Array, (sometimes referred to as a ‘nested array’) for example:
+It may also be another data structure, including another Array, (sometimes referred to as a ‘nested array’).

 Creating an Array

 An Array may be defined in ‘literal’ form, ‘delimited’ by square brackets, and with all the required elements are separated by commas.
-The elements may be literal values (all of the same type):
+The elements may be literal values (but must be all of the same type):

-variable fruit set to ["apple", "orange", "pair"]
+variable fruit set to ["apple", "orange", "pear"]

 including ‘nested arrays’: